Available only in the US.

 Click the button above and you will then be directed to the film’s website where you will make an account and submit your payment.

-You can watch on your computer, phone, or tablet.
+This virtual screening is hosted on Eventive.org which offers apps for Apple TV and Roku, additionally, you can watch on your computer, phone, or tablet and can “cast” to your TV using a Chromecast, FireTV, Roku, and Apple TV.
 Wondering how to connect your computer or mobile device to your TV?
 Check out our overview of wired and wireless options.